127th Command and Control Squadron: Kansas Air National Guard

-The wartime 127th Liaison Squadron was re-designated as the 127th Fighter Squadron and was allotted to the Kansas Air National Guard, on 24 May 1946.
-It was organized at Wichita Army Airfield, and was extended federal recognition on 7 September 1946 by the National Guard Bureau.
-The 127th Fighter Squadron was bestowed the history, honors, and colors of the 127th Liaison Squadron.
-The squadron was equipped with F-51D Mustangs and was assigned to the Missouri ANG 131st Fighter Group for administration, however it was placed under the Kansas Military Department for operational control.
+The squadron was redesignated the 127th Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Wichita Army Air Field, and was extended federal recognition on 7 September 1946.
+The 127th was equipped with F-51D Mustangs and was assigned to the Missouri ANG 131st Fighter Group, however it was placed under the Kansas Military Department for operational control.
 The F-51 was flown until December 1949, when the unit received the F-84C Thunderjet fighter.

 Korean War activation

 The 127th was federalized on 10 October 1950 due to the Korean War.
-It was assigned to the federalized Oklahoma ANG 137th Fighter-Bomber Wing and equipped with F-84G Thunderjets.
-Along with the Oklahoma ANG 125th Fighter Squadron and Georgia ANG 128th Fighter Squadron, the wing was scheduled for deployment to the new Chaumont-Semoutiers AB, France, as part of the United States Air Forces in Europe (USAFE).
+It was assigned to the federalized Oklahoma ANG 137th Fighter-Bomber Group and equipped with F-84G Thunderjets.
+Along with the Oklahoma ANG 125th Fighter Squadron and Georgia ANG 128th Fighter Squadron, the 137th Fighter-Bomber Wing was scheduled for deployment to the new Chaumont-Semoutiers Air Base, France, as part of the United States Air Forces in Europe (USAFE).

-by 27 November, the wing assembled at Alexandria Municipal Airport, Louisiana for conversion training in the newer F-84Gs.
-Deployment of the wing was delayed, however, by the need to transfer pilots to Korea from training and delays in receiving engines for the F-84Gs, as well as the ongoing construction at Chaumont AB.
+By 27 November, the 137th Wing assembled at Alexandria Air Force Base, Louisiana for conversion training in the newer F-84Gs.
+Deployment of the wing was delayed, however, by the need to transfer pilots to Korea from training and delays in receiving engines for the F-84Gs, as well as the ongoing construction at Chaumont.
 Training and delays continued throughout 1951.
 Due to these delays, many of the activated National Guard airmen were released from active duty and never deployed to France.

 With mostly regular Air Force personnel and all the delays behind them, the remaining Guardsmen departed Louisiana on 5 May 1952 for Europe, however, the 128th inherited a base that was little more than acres of mud where wheat fields used to be.
 The only hardened facilities at Chaumont was a concrete runway and a handful of tarpaper shacks.
 The 127th wound up being stationed by USAFE at Neubiberg Air Base, West Germany until the facilities in France were suitable for military use.
 The aircraft arrived at Chaumont on 25 June, being the first USAF tactical air fighters to be based permanently in France, albeit working mostly in tents and temporary wooden buildings on their new base.

 The Guardsmen of the 127th ended their active-duty tour in France and returned to the United States in late June, leaving their F-84 Thunderjets in Europe.
+The squadron was inactivated and returned to the Air National Guard on 10 july.